wyomatthew/RelRec/README.md

        entries, computed angle between them, sorts the businesses, and displays top (up to 5) businesses to the user.

-Nancy Zhu- implemented ``users`` class that gets the category and name that the user types into the GUI text fields and then adds them to a history log for the user stored under txt files.
+Nancy Zhu - implemented ``users`` class that gets the category and name that the user types into the GUI text fields and then adds them to a history log for the user stored under txt files.
 The ``users`` class provides friend recommendations based on the triadic closure property where the most frequent category search history is the common characteristic between the user and recommended friend.

 ## Setting up the project
 Check user manual pdf.